 First-Year Writing Requirement

-The First-Year Writing Program conducts a version of “guided self-placement” and requires students bring an essay to the first class meeting; see the guided self-placement page for details.
+The First-Year Writing Program uses “guided self-placement” to facilitate course choice and requires students bring an essay to the first class meeting; see the Guided Self-Placement page for details.

 For more information about the Writing Program, visit the Writing Program webpage.